 It's always fun to visit schools and libraries.
 I enjoy telling students about my books and why I wrote them.
 Since I have a few Oklahoma stories, I try to encourage students to discover more about their state starting with my books.
 If they are interested in discovering more about their state, there are many books available.

 For my presentations, I usually need a few tables for displaying objects that I bring with me.
-I have puppets, game items, posters, etc. If I'm bring along my items for the land run exhibit, I'll need at least three tables.
+I have puppets, game items, posters, etc. If I'm bring along my items for the land run exhibit, I'll need at least three or four tables.
 I also need extra time to bring the items in and set them up.

 I also need a mic if I'm in a big area such as a cafeteria, auditorium, gym, etc. If there are only a few classes (2 or 3), I may not need a mic.

 I usually need a glass of water, and I prefer at least a 10 to 15 minute between classes.
 This is especially necessary if I am setting up the land run items again for the next group to see.
 Breaks give me a time to rest my voice for a few minutes.
 It's hard to continually read the story without a break.

 I prefer smaller groups if I'm reading to students from my book.
 They cannot see the pictures very well if they're too far away.
 Also, with younger children, I prefer only two classes to a session.
 If they are very young, I may tell the story using the illustrations instead of reading it.